 3. Resources – Every area in the world has different natural resources.
 Water, oil, gas, gold, silver, diamonds, copper, coal, iron, uranium, etc. Some countries like Saudi Arabia were lucky to get a rich land while other countries suffer from a lack of natural resources.
 Every country has to maintain infrastructures to utilize its natural resources, which in some way can dictate a country’s economic policy and the knowledge of its citizens.

-4. Political/Weather Stability – Weather instability can be a major danger for a country although it is not a necessity for sustainable economic growth.
+4. Political/Weather Stability – Weather instability can be a major danger for a country, although it is not a necessity for sustainable economic growth.
 The United States, Japan, and China are more prone to weather disasters and yet, these countries have managed to maintain a productive economy.
-The geography of a country also affects its economic/social policy – Countries in the Middle East, and in Africa usually led by totalitarian governments whereas, in Europe, countries adopt democracy and the free-market economy.
+The geography of a country also affects its economic/social policy – Countries in the Middle East and Africa are usually led by totalitarian governments, whereas, in Europe, countries adopt democracy and the free-market economy.

 How does the size of a country affect its economy?

-The size of a country is not necessarily a major factor for success in the status of its economy.
+The size of a country is not necessarily a major factor in its success in terms of the status of its economy.
 Some small countries with no natural resources were able to efficiently grow and maintain a healthy economy.
-Nevertheless, the size of a country can be a major advantage for economic development – An increase of population, new housing projects, the capacity to grow enough food to feed the population, agriculture, and even solar energy farms in the future.
+Nevertheless, the size of a country can be a major advantage for economic development – An increase in population, new housing projects, the capacity to grow enough food to feed the population, agriculture, and even solar energy farms in the future.

-Let’s take two countries with a similar GDP and population, and a different area size and geographic location, Sweden and Israel.
-Sweden is 22.5X the size of Israel and is located in a peaceful region that provides the country agricultural productivity, better transportation routes, and the ability to trade goods and services without barriers.
+Let’s take two countries with similar GDPs and populations and different area sizes and geographic locations: Sweden and Israel.
+Sweden is 22.5X the size of Israel and is located in a peaceful region that provides the country with agricultural productivity, better transportation routes, and the ability to trade goods and services without barriers.
 Though Sweden has a much more social-economic system, the two countries operate a similar capitalistic-liberal economy.
-If we analyze the housing prices in the two countries, the average price of a house in Sweden is around $311,000 while the average price of a house in Israel is $413,500.
+If we analyze the housing prices in the two countries, the average price of a house in Sweden is around $311,000, while the average price of a house in Israel is $413,500.
 The main reason is the size of the country – A house in Sweden’s countryside can cost as low as 100K-200K SEK (10K-20K USD), while a house in Isreal suburbs costs around 213,000 USD.

-That could be simply explained by the fact that Israel’s domicile geographic structure is centered into one economic hub (Tel-Aviv) which causes an economic status of extremely high prices, in particular in housing prices.
+That could be simply explained by the fact that Israel’s domicile geographic structure is centered in one economic hub (Tel-Aviv), which causes an economic status of extremely high prices, in particular in housing prices.
 Sweden, however, can enjoy a number of economic hubs (Stockholm, Gothenburg, Malmo) and a high number of small economic centers, which prevents an increase in housing prices and essential products.

 The impact of geography on military strategy